jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

   - 4. Receiver receives ACK;  establishes connection
   - see also [Connection State](#connection-state) [^12]

+#### **TLS**
+- (Transport Layer Security)
+- also called Secure Sockets Layer (SSL) which was the original name (pre-1990) [^33]
+- provides security over HTTP (an unsecure channel): [^33]
+  - encryption : encode messages for only authorized recipient
+  - authentication : process to verify identity of a party in message exchange
+  - integrity : process to detect if messages have been tampered or faked
+- establishes a secure connection using the TLS handshake (see also [TLS handshake](#tls-handshake))
+- primarily uses symmetric key encryption for message exchange, but uses asymmetric key encryption for initial symmetric key exchange (see also [symmetric key encryption](#symmetric-key-encryption), [asymmetric key encryption](#asymmetric-key-encryption))

+#### **TLS handshake**
+- used to setup an initial secure TLS connection; assumes TCP is being used [^34]
+- key outcomes of handshake: [^34]
+  - agree on which version of TLS to use for secure connection
+  - agree on what algorithms will be used in ciper suite
+  - enable exchange of symmetric keys for message encryption
+- use of TLS will impact performance : can add up to 2 rounds of latency (RTT) on top of existing single RTT for TCP handshake [^34]
+- detailed example handshake steps: [^34]
+  - takes place after the TCP handshake (i.e., after sender sends `ACK`) (see also [Three-way handshake](#three-way-handshake))
+  - client sends `ClientHello` : contains max version of TLS protocol client can support and a list of cipher suites (see also [Cipher suites](#cipher-suites))
+  - server receives and responds with `ServerHello` : sets protocol version, cipher suite; sends certificate (see also [Certificate](#certificate)); sends `ServerHelloDone`
+  - client receives : initiates key exchange process (e.g., RSA algorithm:
+    - client sends `ClientKeyExchange` ('pre-master secret' encrypted with server public key), sends `ChangeCipherSpec` (indicates use of symmetric key in future), sends `Finished` flag (to end TLS handshake)
+    - server decrypts 'pre-master secret', uses agreed cipher suite to generate symmetric key (will be the same as client's) and sends `ChangeCipherSpec` and `Finished`

 #### **TTL**
 - (Time to Live)
 - a value within the Packet header that defines the maximum number of network 'hops' a packet can take before being dropped; at each hop, the network router will decrement TTL by 1 [^5]